Logius-standaarden/NL-GOV-profile-for-CloudEvents/sections/Context Attributes.md

 <aside class=" addition">
 <b>NLgov: Additional content</b></br>
 - Note on version divergence
   The version of this profile is deliberately decoupled from specversion.
-NL GOV profile 1.1 (current version) constrains CNCF CloudEvents 1.0 events, and a future NL GOV profile will continue to do so for as long as the CNCF core specification remains at 1.0.
+This profile constrains CNCF CloudEvents 1.0 events.
+Therefore, specversion remains 1.0 regardless of the version of this profile.
 </aside>

 ### type